 A Zeller EFTPOS terminal comes with an online business account with a linked Mastercard.

-Zeller Terminal 1 – available with a charging stand – has a receipt printer and large touchscreen showing a simple checkout for entering a transaction amount, adding a tip or surcharge and accepting the card.
+Zeller Terminal 1x (newly launched upgraded version) has a receipt printer and large touchscreen showing a simple checkout for entering a transaction amount, adding a tip and accepting cards.
 Customers can enter their PIN on the screen.

 – Emily Sorensen, Senior Editor, Mobile Transaction